skxdoom/QuakeImport/README.md

 ## Features:
 - Creates chunked Static Meshes with collision from the BSP data
+- Creates shared Textures from BSP data
-- Creates and assigns shared Materials and derived Material Instances
+- Creates and assigns Material Instances to imported meshes
-- Creates shared Textures
 - Creates and updates Level Instances
 - Can import BSP World and BSP Entities separately
+- Can import lightmaps

 ## How to:
 - Extract `palette.lmp` from Quake `PAK0.PAK` to `QuakeImport/Content`